lthievenaz-keeper/pam_import/README.md

 ___
 ## JSON Format

-The internal Keeper import process runs from this JSON template, which handles nesting with nested dictionaries:
+The internal Keeper import process runs from the following JSON template, which handles nesting with nested dictionaries.
+Root keys in `user_folders` and `resource_folders` will be modelled as shared folders.
+Any object beyond that with a `content` key will be modelled as user folders.
+All other objects are records.

 ```
 {